United Microelectronics Corporation (UMC) Shares Down Despite Recent Market Volatility

 UMC’s Market Performance

-UMC stock saw a decrease of 3.10% in the past week, with a monthly decline of -3.48% and a quarterly a decrease of 12.30%.
-The volatility ratio for the week is 2.01%, and the volatility levels for the last 30 days are 2.14% for United Microelectronics Corporation (UMC).
-The simple moving average for the last 20 days is 1.14% for UMC stock, with a simple moving average of 17.61% for the last 200 days.
+UMC stock saw an increase of 0.72% in the past week, with a monthly gain of 0.96% and a quarterly increase of 16.71%.
+The volatility ratio for the week is 2.29%, and the volatility levels for the last 30 days are 2.16% for United Microelectronics Corporation (UMC).
+The simple moving average for the last 20 days is 1.87% for UMC stock, with a simple moving average of 18.51% for the last 200 days.

-Volatility was left at 2.14%, however, over the last 30 days, the volatility rate increased by 2.01%, as shares sank -1.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +22.57% upper at present.
+Volatility was left at 2.16%, however, over the last 30 days, the volatility rate increased by 2.29%, as shares surge +2.32% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +24.33% upper at present.

 Stock Fundamentals for UMC